Pult: The next generation of German entrepreneurs.

 With large offices being an expensive overhead coupled with workers wanting more and more freedom – the hybrid way of working looks like it’s here to stay.
 Things look bright for the future of Pult.

 Julius and Michael are both very switched-on individuals.
 They’re not only native to Germany but have also been starting and running businesses since they were 16.
 So when it came to setting up Pult as a company, it should have been a cakewalk, right?

 Nope.
 For these two startup founders with exit ambitions, there were a lot of unknowns.
 And, even after researching 1000 different sources, they had a lot of information but in no way felt informed.
 Much of the content out there was confusing, contradictory or just plain bad.
 Big questions remained: What is the best legal form for an actual startup and not just a small business?
 How can I prevent all my hard work from being voided by the tax office?

 But, despite all their research, the right way to set up their company was still unclear.

 Then, when visiting their 1001 website, Julius discovered firma.de.
-Unlike other organisations that are opaque in terms of services and costs, firma.de laid everything to bare.
+Unlike other organisations that are opaque in terms of services and costs, firma.de laid everything bare.
 Our blog gave them thousands of articles covering almost everything business-related in Germany.
-Our packages were neatly itemised with fixed prices.
+Our packages were neatly itemised at fixed prices.
 Our honesty sat well with Julius, and he felt that he could trust us.